-- No-slip BCs used for most macroscopic flows without loss of accuracy but pose a problem in viscous flows at contact lines. - For small scale flows, slip BC with a finite slip length is usually used: $u_0 = b \left| \frac{\partial u}{\partial y} \right|$.
-The contact line movement is also dependent to the contact angle, but the mechanism is not fully understood. - For large scale flows with high Reynolds numbers, very small grid spacing is usually used near the wall in order to resolve the boundary layer. - In CFDShip-Iowa, a blanking distance (b) is used for the interface functions, which is chosen based on the y^+ .
-The recommended value is $y^+ > 30$ (outside of the turbulence buffer region), and $y^+ = 100$ is usually used for most simulations of ship flows according to the numerical experiments.
+- For small scale flows, slip BC with a finite slip length is usually used: $u_0 = b \left| \frac{\partial u}{\partial y} \right|$.
+The contact line movement is also dependent on the contact angles when surface tension force is dominant, but the mechanism is not fully understood. - Most previous studies have been focused on small scale flows, such as flows within microfluidic or nanofluidic devices, and small bubbles/droplets (Mohammad Karim, 2022; Rothstein, 2010). - Few studies have been reported for large scale flows, such as ship flows. - For large scale flows with high Reynolds numbers, very small grid spacing is usually used near the wall in order to resolve the boundary layer, the numerical treatments used for the small-scale flows are not suitable.